pijik2000/binary-mlm/readme.txt

 == Installation ==

 1. Place the 'binary-mlm' folder in your '/wp-content/plugins/' directory.
-IMP.
-RENAME THE binary-mlm FOLDER TO mlm.
-This is temporary and would be fixed in the next revision.
 2. Activate Binary MLM.
 3. A new menu item would be created in the admin menu called Binary MLM.